cdstanford/gid/README.md

 The artifact provides a data structure, called guided incremental digraphs (GIDs), implemented as an open-source library in Rust.
 The data structure identifies live and dead states in an abstract transition system.

+The repository implements, documents, and compares five competing solutions to solve the core problem of live and dead state detection (described below):
+- our amortized logarithmic-time per update algorithm (Algorithm 2, `log`)
+- an even faster lazy algorithm (Algorithm 3, `jump`), and
+- three baseline approaches for comparison: `bfgt` (the state of the art), `naive`, and `simple`.

+### Problem statement

 More precisely: given as input a list of graph updates like
 ```
 AddEdge(1, 2)